 “Oh, so you actually are interested,” I replied sarcastically as I watched Philip perform his magic.
 “How funny.
 I haven’t been bullied by a boy who fancies me since primary school.”

 Stealing a glance at William, I saw his mouth bend into a winsome grin before an incredulous laugh slipped out of it.
-In front of us, Philip pretended not to exist, although he failed at disguising his severe amusement.
+In front of us, Philip pretended not to exist, although he failed at disguising his amusement.
 From his pursed lips, it was obvious that he was struggling not to laugh.
 Seeming to realise the same, he walked away to finish my drinks further away from us, probably to give us some privacy.

 “Yes, well, I’m glad I could treat you to some nostalgia,” William replied.